Polydexter/SpanishSeasons/README.md

 only for the display of the results of the SELECT-queries.
 This structure of the app assures quick performance.

 ### Technologies used

-languages
-- Python, SQL, HTML, CSS
+- languages: Python, SQL, HTML, CSS
-frameworks:
-- Flask, Bootstrap
+- frameworks: Flask, Bootstrap
-Python libraries:
-- sqlite3, selenium, re
+- Python libraries: sqlite3, selenium, re